HallyStrats/DiB_Nairobi_Dataset_Helper_Scripts/README.md

   - `transition-control-fuel-motorcycle-trip-data.csv`
   - `transition-treatment-electric-motorcycle-trip-data.csv`

-These files should be placed in a directory named:
+These files will already be structured correctly upon download and should be placed in the following directory:

 ```
 Nairobi Motorcycle Transit Comparison Dataset Fuel vs. Electric Vehicle Performance Tracking (2023)
 ```

-with the following subdirectories:
+with the subdirectories:
 - `daily_data`
 - `trip_data`